da5ch0/resume/RESUME_DASH_EXTENDED(1).md

 ## Recognition & Community

 - **CVE-2016-7256** — Parallel independent discovery of a reintroduced Microsoft OpenType font parsing RCE affecting all supported Windows versions.
 Found it by noticing a familiar exploit pattern had quietly come back.
 Learned a lot about coordinated disclosure in the process.
 Pattern recognition and compulsive testing of controls pays off.
-Except i didn't get paid, lol.
+Except i didn't get paid.
 - **DEF CON community** — Active participant since DC22 (2014).
 Over a decade of continuous presence, mentorship, and contribution
 - **8,000+ infosec community followers** across platforms — sustained contribution and thought leadership over 15 years.
 Friends with best of the best folks.
 - **Published Ai security researcher** — original impossibility results with policy implications